 Various Comedy Clubs

 Feeling down?
 A dose of comedy is bound to make you feel even worse about your social group, but laugh a little too.
-Check out Hifi's pricey (for a student) night on a Saturday, or the numerous small events at pubs up and down the Otley Road.
+Check out Hiff's pricey (for a student) night on a Saturday, or the numerous small events at pubs up and down the Otley Road.
 Caution is recommended though; these nights sometimes cut a little too close to the bone.

-POETRY

-answer.

-Forget what they taught you in school.
-In Leeds poetry moves off the page and onto the stage in bars, pubs and secret venues.
-Who knows, you might be this season's hottest new slam-battle pop poet.
-Let's get wordy...
-The North Pole to London's South, Leeds has so many poetry nights and events to choose from, all of us penguins are always tempted to migrate here for good.
-Indeed, coincidentally PolarBear is performing at Sticks and Stones (which is always packed so arrive at Strawberryfields early for a good seat) on Tuesday 7th October, hot on the heels of his one man show at the Southbank Centre in London.
-And he's been on Radio 1 too...
+POETRY onto the stage in bars, pubs and secret season's hottest new slam-battle pop poet. at Strawberryfields early for a good seat) on Tuesday 7th October, hot on the heels of his one man show at Radio 1 too...
 We're very excited.
-Look out for comic and poet Kate Fox at Wicked Words on Wednesday 1st October at Seven Arts Centre in Chapel Allerton, well worth the tiny trek (well every bus journey is nowadays, init?).
-START, a mini-festival held every month at Trash also has a couple of poetry slots thrown into the mix.
+Look out for comic well worth the tiny trek (well every bus journey is nowadays, init?).
+START, a mini-festival held every thrown into the mix.
 We'll keep you posted on dates!
-Blueprint is another night to check out, at The Flux Gallery, which is tucked away in the folds of Hyde Park's residential labyrinth.
-If you want poetry on campus however, and we can't really blame you for your laziness, it's inherent in the student psyche don'tcha know, there's plenty of opportunity for that too, with One Collective Society's open mic events in the Union, and LUU's Scribe Magazine has a scrummy lineup of guest performers for the next semester.
-For more details, the (omniscient as ever) facebook has the Who is your
+Blueprint is another night to check out, at The Flux scrummy lineup of guest performers for the next Who is your favourite artist?
+What medium of art interests you most?
+Which artist best xpresses your political and social views?